-Supporting your main AC system with additional portable or window units works particularly well if there are just one or two stuffy rooms in your house (or if you have a multi-story home with only one thermostat).
+Supporting your main AC system with additional portable or window units works well if there are just one or two stuffy rooms in your house (or if you have a multi-story home with only one thermostat).

 But we need to add an important disclaimer here: If you have hot spots in your house, this is usually due to needing insulation and air sealing upgrades.

 Adding in additional window AC units can help reduce overworking your current HVAC system, but it won’t resolve the underlying problem caused by a poorly insulated house.
 And additional systems cost extra to run.